Getting it right for every child (GIRFEC)

 Child protection and safeguarding

-- creating and maintaining a safe environment
+- creating and maintaining safe environments,

-- teaching children and young people about staying safe from harm
+- teaching children and young people about staying safe from harm,

 More information about GIRFEC is on the Scottish Government website.